michaeljklein/michaeljklein.github.io/README.md

 This is one of my favorite original, short proofs.
 The proof gives a closed form minimum for a certain function that acts on arbitrary-length boolean vectors and returns an integer.
 Additionally, to keep things interesting, the vector has a fixed Hamming Weight.

-Here's a description with sybols:
+Here's a description with symbols:

 ![Statement:](https://github.com/michaeljklein/michaeljklein.github.io/blob/master/formula.jpg "See paper for details!")